• Skip to primary navigation

 Photographing the Amish

-Most of the Amish will have no problem with you taking a photo of their farm, buggies, businesses, etc. And attitudes toward photography as a whole will vary between individuals and different groups.
+Most of the Amish will have no problem with you taking a photo of their farm, buggies, businesses, etc. Attitudes toward photography as a whole will vary between individuals and different groups.

 (My dad never did like having his photo taken.
 After I left the Amish and was allowed to have a camera, I tried to sneak pictures of my dad because I wanted photos to remember him and show to my kids.
 But if he caught me taking it, he would immediately cover his face with his hands or his hat. 🙂 And that's probably how most Amish would feel about it.)